-☐ This comprises of: □ grey trousers/skirt/pinafore □ white polo shirt EY and KS1 (available with the school logo) Key Stage 2 white shirt and school tie □ burgundy school jumper cardigan with school logo (This can be purchased online or ordered from the retailer, Foresters in Alnwick) □ when wearing dresses or skirts white socks or grey tights to be worn (no patterns please) and when wearing shorts grey socks please □ black school shoes (leather or leather look material - not fabric or trainers) ☐ In the summer term, there is the option of wearing a burgundy or yellow check dress or grey school shorts. □ Parents/ Carers are also asked to provide a change of clothing for P.E.
-This comprises of: □ yellow T shirt with school logo □ burgundy shorts and football socks □ trainers / football boots and shin pads for KS2 children ☐ In winter, grey jogging bottoms / leggings and trainers should be provided for PE lessons held outside - hoodies with school logo and jogging bottoms are available online. □ PE bag with drawstring P.E. kit should be available for use at all times and kept in a bag on your child's peg in the cloakroom.
-All items of clothing should be clearly named to ensure a speedy return, if and when something goes astray. □ Swimming bag with drawstring (Currently Reception to Year 4 children on a term and a half basis).
-Swimming trunks/costume and towel are needed on that day.
-Children should only bring goggles for swimming lessons if asked to wear them by the swimming instructor.
-Swimming provision is reviewed annually.
+This comprises of:

+grey trousers/skirt/pinafore

+white polo shirt EY and KS1 (available with the school logo) Key Stage 2 white shirt and school tie burgundy school jumper cardigan with school logo (This can be purchased online) when wearing dresses or skirts white socks or grey tights to be worn

+(no patterns please) and when wearing shorts grey socks please

+□black school shoes (leather or leather look material - not fabric or trainers).

+In the summer term, there is the option of wearing a burgundy or yellow check dress or grey school shorts.

+Parents/ Carers are also asked to provide a change of clothing for P.E.

+This comprises of:

+yellow T shirt with school logo

+burgundy shorts and football socks

+trainers / football boots and shin pads for KS2 children

+In winter, grey jogging bottoms / leggings and trainers should be provided for PE lessons held outside - hoodies with school logo and jogging bottoms are available online.

+Please note due to the current COVID 19 pandemic changes are in place for our swimming and PE provision.
+Please refer to our school news page for up to date information.